Ommie1/playwright-work/README.md

 npx playwright test --grep @homepage
 ```

+## Enable Allure HTML Reporting

+By default playwright HTML reporting is enable.
+If you want to use Allure reporting comment the playwright reporter and uncomment Allure reporter lines mentioned below in playwright.config.js file and execute the test as per above mentioned commands.

+reporter: [
+    ['allure-playwright'],
+],
+globalTeardown: './global-teardown.js',

 ## Author

 - **Syed Umair Hassan**

 ## Framework Capablities

-- Framework: This framework has been built on Playwright https://playwright.dev/
+- Framework: This framework has been built on Playwright https://playwright.dev/.
-- Use Page Object Model (POM): All the page object locator organised in page-object folder
+- Use Page Object Model (POM): All the page object locator organised in page-object folder.
-- Reporting: HTML Playwright report exist in playwright-report folder
+- Reporting: HTML Playwright report exist in playwright-report folder.
+Added additional Allure reporting.
-- Logging: Test execution log present in test-logs folder
+- Logging: Test execution log present in test-logs folder.
-- Screenshots: Playwright maintains test execution screenshots in test-results folder
+- Screenshots: Playwright maintains test execution screenshots in test-results folder.

 ## Test Cases
 1. Verify that user is able to login - Automated